 Do not overbake the cookies.
 They should just barely be browning around the edges when you remove them from the oven.

 Store the cookies in an airtight container for maximum freshness.
 These cookies can also be frozen, either before baking or after.
 If you freeze them before baking, I’d roll them in the orange sugar just before baking.
+You can also check out my guide on how to freeze cookie dough for more information.

 Here Are Some More Cranberry Orange Recipes!